tungpun/use/hurl.md

 # hurl

 Postman's replacement.
-I can use to test the web endpoint with the raw HTTP request.
+I can use it to test the web endpoint with the raw HTTP request.

 For example: